openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 namely that `IngressController` pods are scheduled on worker nodes and their number of replicas determined according to the `InfrastructureTopology`.

-If the value of `DefaultPlacement` itself is omitted, it is defaulted to `Workers`.
-This would be useful in order to maintain the current behavior if the API/Ingress PR is merged before the installer PR to set this field.
+If the value of `DefaultPlacement` itself is omitted, it is assumed to be `Workers`.
+This would be useful in order to maintain the current behavior if the API/Ingress PR is merged before the installer PR to set this field or to maintain the existing behavior for clusters which upgrade from older versions which did not have this field.

+To allow the expansion of single control-plane node clusters that have been installed prior to the implementation of this enhancement, the Cluster Ingress Operator would set the value of `DefaultPlacement` by itself, when it's unset.
+When `DefaultPlacement` is unset and the cluster is a none-platform single control-plane node cluster, as indicated by its infrastructure topologies and the number of nodes in practice, the Cluster Ingress Operator will set the value of `DefaultPlacement` to be `ControlPlane`.
+Otherwise, it would set it to be explicitly `Workers`.
+Doing this means that after upgrading a cluster matching the above criteria from an older version that doesn't contain this enhancement to a newer version that does, the `DefaultPlacement` field will go from being empty (implying `Workers`) to being `ControlPlane`.
+This in turn, in most default configuratoins, will trigger a reconciliation of the default ingress Deployment, as the `nodePlacement` in the default `IngressController` is empty.
+This reconcilliation will trigger a rollout of the default Ingress pods with node selectors targetting the "master" node label.

 The installer may not set `DefaultPlacement` to `ControlPlane` when the cluster's `ControlPlaneTopology` is set to `External`.